dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 If we add `@SafeVarags` to `print` methods, compilation warnings would be gone.
 Although it won't make code safe, you will still get `ClassCastException`.
 Meta annotations - those that applied to other annotations.
-Here is the list of `java.lang.annotation` package
-**Annotation value must be compile time constant non-null value.
+Here is the list of `java.lang.annotation` package.
+Annotation value must be compile time constant non-null value.
-`@Retention` [SOURCE, CLASS, RUNTIME] - how long annotation would be available.
+`@Retention(SOURCE/CLASS/RUNTIME)` - how long annotation would be available.
 Source - only for source code.
 Class - during runtime, but not for reflection.
 Runtime - during runtime and can get it by reflection.
 `@Target` - to which element does annotation applied (like Field, Method, Constructor)
 `@Repetable`
 Before java8, we couldn't add same annotation twice